A static method or variable is one that belongs to the class, not to instances of that class.

 In this example:

-Remember that static variables cannot be accessed through instances of the class.
+Remember that static variables cannot be accessed through class instances.
 They are always accessed through the class itself.

 Static Methods